Skip to main content

 This takes about 5 minutes.
 If you use the templates as a starting point, most of the content is already there — just customize the details for your business.

-The catch: robots.txt blocks policy pages
+The catch: robots.txt keeps crawlers out of policy pages

 Shopify's default robots.txt includes this rule: